RootRez/publisher-api-docs/README.md

 This document is meant to guide a developer through the process of connecting to the [RootRez API](https://www.rootrez.com/support/developers/).
-The Publisher API operates as a gateway for registered publishers to view properties, book reservations, and retrieve other meta data you’d except from an Online Travel Agency (OTA).
+The Publisher API operates as a gateway for registered publishers to view properties, book reservations, and retrieve other meta data you’d expect from an Online Travel Agency (OTA).
 The API is a restful-like web service that can be accessed via JSON payloads over HTTPS GET or POST depending on the endpoint.
 Before getting started, take a moment to familiarize yourself with some [definitions](https://github.com/rootrezdev/publisher-api-docs/wiki/Definitions) pertitent to this implementation.